sofiane779/DNS-Exfiltration-DGA-Detection/EVIDENCE/EVIDENCE_GUIDE.md

 * **Key Evidence:** This is the "Money Shot".
 It shows the final 10 high-fidelity events where both length and complexity thresholds were met.
 It includes the source IPs, timestamps, and the specific suspicious queries.

 ---

-## How to reproduce these results
-1. Load the **BOTS v3 dataset** into your Splunk environment.
-2. Set the time range to **"All time"** (as the dataset is historical).
-3. Copy and paste the SPL provided in the `DETECTION_LOGIC.md` file.
-4. Compare the output with the screenshots provided in this folder.